itplusx/flexible_news/README.md

 the frontend.
 The content element already comes with a "News" template to render the list accordingly.

 #### Override List Template
-You can override the News List CE.
+You can override the List CE template.
 To do that you have to extend the FLUIDTEMPLATE rootPaths.
 You can either do this in your own extension by extending the `lib.contentElement` TypoScript (as described [HERE](https://docs.typo3.org/m/typo3/reference-coreapi/master/en-us/ApiOverview/ContentElements/AddingYourOwnContentElements.html#configure-the-frontend-template)) or you could use the constants provided by flexible_news: